 So we will never change the world until we acknowledge our central role in reality creation.
 The global crisis we are witnessing is in each of us.
 Right here… inside… right now.
 And we will never realise our role in what we experience until we stop feeding the pathego.
 And that can only be done by temporarily withdrawing from the world and facing our inner demons.
 If we look at the lives of those who really have changed the world for the better, we often see long periods of introspection at some point in their lives, introspection that has healed them from the inside so that they no longer unwittingly sow the seeds of dysfunction whilst doing "good".

 Those who would like to see a different world often have a reluctance to withdraw from the world for periods of time because they believe that they might somehow get stuck permanently in passivity and inactivism.
-But this belief is not born out in practice.
+But this belief is not borne out in practice.
 In reality, periods of withdrawal fundamentally change a person so that he or she becomes a far greater catalyst for change… even directly through physical action.